Today’s article about 10 ways to kill intimacy in your marriage comes from our friend Frank. Check out his website to see more resources he offers.

 But healthy relationships are risky relationships.
 And there’s no chance your spouse will love if you don’t allow yourself to be fully known.

 9.)
-The “guilty until proven innocent” marriage.
+The “guilty until proven innocent” marriage will kill intimacy.

 In Donald Miller’s newest book Scary Close he highlights a conversation with a man named John.
 John is a human trafficking prosecutor for the U. S. Department of Justice.
 Towards the end of the conversation, John says this, “You want to know what they (rapists, murderers, and leaders of child sex-trafficking rings) have in common?…They all think people are out to get them.”

 That’s a powerful statement.
 To say it another way, they believe all people are guilty until proven innocent.
 It’s the mantra of the court of public opinion.